kcct-fujimotolab/slack-activity-report/README.md

 ```

 ### Setting
-First, you are going to [https://my.slack.com/services/new/bot](create a new slackbot).
+First, you are going to [create a new slackbot](https://my.slack.com/services/new/bot).

 And set some environment variables before running slackbot:
 ```sh